pilars-protocols/pilars/src/implementation-and-guidance.md

 However, to avoid ambiguity in implementing [Protocol 1.2.2] a specification, for example OCFL, may require that object paths on the storage root must not be nested within each other.

-Deciding on the granularity of objects  [Protocol 1.2involves considering a number of factors:
+Deciding on the granularity of objects  [Protocol 1.2] involves considering a number of factors:

 - Files with the same licensing conditions for re-use should be grouped together